 1 Introduction

 2 Percival Lowell and the canals of Mars

 (and why are there so many telescopes in Arizona)

 3 1st generation Mars fiction

 War of the Worlds - book, radio play & part of rock opera

 "The Black Amazon of Mars" novella

 4 Mars the planet and its potential for supporting life

 Introduction to spacecraft exploration of Mars (including instrumentation and orbital considerations)

 Short story - "Discovering Life"

 The landscape and the climate

 Meteorites from Mars

 5 Origin of life on Earth and implications for Mars (Is all life based on carbon?)

 6 Other 1st generation Mars fiction - Martian Chronicles

 7 Generation 1a - Face on Mars (Why wouldn't scientists believe it?)

 8 Life on Mars at present

 Viking biology

 Methane on Mars

 9 Life on Mars in the past - Climate history

 Evidence for water

 Mars Odyssey GRS

 Phoenix Mars Lander

 HiRISE evidence (we will schedule a tour of the HiRISE operations center on campus)

 Was Mars warmer and wetter in the past?

 Clay/sulfates transition

 Meteorite ALH84001

 Panspermia

-MER Spirit & Opportunity
+Mars Exploration Rovers Spirit & Opportunity

-MSL Curiosity
+Mars Science Laboratory Curiosity

 10 Life on Mars in the future - terraforming

 11 2nd generation Mars fiction

 Books

 Mars Underground (including discussion with author Hartmann)

 Movies

 Short story - "Arthur Sternbach Brings the Curveball to Mars"

 12 Current and future spacecraft missions

 Curiosity (again)

+ExoMars

 MAVEN

+InSight

 Mars 2020 and sample return

+Other nations' spacecraft

 Planetary protection

 13 Martian moons

 Theories of origin

 Potential for exploration

 Mentions in fiction

 Required reading: